nationality

-Website presented as a table of countries providing links to relevant legislation on nationality and private international law (in the original language), links to relevant case law, links to relevant bibliographies and to any relevant translations of the primary or secondary materials.
-Many European countries and former Soviet states are included in the table and there are also links to materials on the nationality law of Mexico, the Philippines and the Republic of Korea.
+Table of links to domestic European legislation on nationality and private international law (in the original language), together with links to relevant case law, bibliographies and to translations of the primary or secondary materials.
+Many European countries and former Soviet states are included in the table.
+Also includes information about the nationality laws of Mexico, the Philippines and the Republic of Korea.
+Last updated in 2019, the page is in French and is maintained by lawyer Andy Grossman as a supplement to his book "Lois sur la Nationalité des Pays et Territoires Européens".

 BIJUS is a joint project between the Universities of Saarland in Germany and Nancy in France to promote communication between French and German lawyers.
 The first part is a bibliography to enable German lawyers to search for books on French law by using terms in German.
 The reverse is available in French.
 The second part provides a small selection of full-text key legislation in both French and German.
 All information is freely available and does not require registration or payment.